 UX/UI Design Bootcamp | Thinkful

 This Thinkful course is available as a six-month part-time course requiring 15-20 hours per week, or as a full-time program requiring 50 hours per week with a cohort.
 You learn how to use creative tools, gain hands-on-experience, learn user testing, and create designs for web and mobile apps.
 While you’ll have to pay to finish the course, the intro is free.
+To learn more about this school, check out this Thinkful review.

 Best Free UX Design Courses